franzliedke/php-array-shortener/README.md

     php shortener shorten filename.php

 This will print the converted code to the command line so that you can pipe it to another file, for example.

+To convert all files in an entire directory, run:

+    php shortener shorten dirname

+To convert all files in an entire directory and all of its subdirectories, run either of the following two commands:

+    php shortener shorten -r dirname
+    php shortener shorten --recursive dirname